herrkaefer/c-project-and-python-wrapper-skeleton/README.md

-# C project and Python wrapper skeleton
+# C Project and Python Wrapper Skeleton

-## Purpose
+## The Goal

 This project aims to provide a skeleton template of

 1. A C library project which conforms to some methodology in writing the code.
 2. A Python interface of the C library

+It then can be used as a template or standard reference for further development.

-## The C project
+## The C Project

-The C project template conforms to [scalable C](https://hintjens.gitbooks.io/scalable-c/) standard and [CLASS C language style](http://rfc.zeromq.org/spec:21).
+The C project template conforms to [Scalable C](https://hintjens.gitbooks.io/scalable-c/) standard and [CLASS C language style](http://rfc.zeromq.org/spec:21).

 - Project name: Scalable C Template
 - Project prefix: sct